joaquinmarti/tinybird-trips/readme.md

 ## Description

+This repository contains a

-This repository contains a system to load external widgets into a site, a library with common tools, and a single widget with a presenational layer and an initiator.
+contains a system to load external widgets into any site, and a single widget as example.

 It's composed by these layers: